Los Angeles River - The Unpredictable!

 Historical Notes

-(1938)* - Aerial view showing the devastation when the LA River overflowed its banks.
-The above photo is labeled “North Hollywood,” but the area shown is actually the southwest portion of Glendale.
-This is the area where Glendale, Burbank, and the City of Los Angeles all come together.
-Riverside Drive runs from center-left to lower-right corner.
-The street that ends at the river is Western Avenue.
+(1938)* - Aerial view of devastation near the Los Angeles River overflow in the southwest portion of Glendale, where Glendale, Burbank, and Los Angeles meet.
+Riverside Drive runs from center-left to bottom-right; the street ending at the river is Western Avenue.
 Click HERE for contemporary aerial view.

 Historical Notes